bluegreen-labs/jungleweather/README.md

 # The Jungle Weather workflow

+## Use case

+This repository provides the basis for the [COBECORE](http://cobecore.org) based Jungle Weather project's pre- and post-processing.
+However, this repository can also serve as a template for other data recovery project, especially those in which the forms used are fairly regular in nature.

+The code base relies on python and [OpenCV](https://opencv.org/) based pre-processing, including machine learning screening using [TensorFlow](https://www.tensorflow.org/).
+All post-processing, after annotation on Zooniverse, will be done in R. Given the convenient structure of R packages this approach is used to organize the project.

-## How to cite this package in your article
+### How to cite this package in your article

 You can cite the code in this repository like this: